-CBD for allergies at a glance:
+CBD for allergies at a glance

-Claim: CBD can help relieve allergy symptoms like excess mucus, sinus pain and pressure, and sinus inflammation.
+What the claims are: CBD can help relieve allergy symptoms like excess mucus, sinus pain and pressure, and sinus inflammation.
 It can also open up the lungs to help with chest tightness or shortness of breath often associated with allergy-induced asthma.

 CDB also works as an immunosuppressive agent.
 This can help stop symptoms before they start, as the cause of these symptoms are the body’s immune system aggressively attacking allergens as perceived threats.